 The Statement of Net Position and the Statement of Activities present an aggregate view of the District's financial standing.
 It also provides a more in depth view of the District's current financial standing than would normally be seen in the Governmental Fund Type statements.
-These statements include all assets and liabilities using the full accrual basis of accounting.
-Accrual basis of accounting records assets when earned and liabilities when incurred regardless of when the District receives the revenue or when the District pays for services.
+These statements include all assets, deferred outflows, liabilities, and deferred inflows using the full accrual basis of accounting.
+Accrual basis of accounting factors when the funds are used regardless of when the District receives funds or when the District pays for services.